dzaki236/logging-services/README.md

 $ php artisan migrate
 ```

-or if you want to reset all of your migrations `(with your data seeder)`, just run :
+Or if you want to reset all of your migrations `(with your data seeder)`, just run :

 ```bash
 $ php artisan migrate:fresh --seed